contactopensource/contactopensource/api/geography_point/index.md

-# geo_point
+# geography_point

-A geo_point is a geographic point in space, typically with a latitude, longitude, and optionally with an altitude and/or elevation.
+A geography_point is a geographic point in space, typically with a latitude, longitude, and optionally with an altitude and/or elevation.

-Comparison of altitude and elevation:

-  * The altitude of an object is its height above the earth's surface, typically compared to mean sea level (MSL) or above ground level (AGL).

-  * The elevation of an object is its height on the earth's surface, typically compared to mean sea level (MSL) or above ground level (AGL).

-Examples:

-  * An airplane in flight has an altitude, not an elevation.

-  * A mountain has an elevation, not an altitude.

-Calculations:

-  * altitude AGL + elevation MSL = altitude MSL

-Note about mean sea level:

-  * Mean sea level changes over time.
-For this and other reasons, recorded measurements of elevation above sea level might differ from the actual elevation of a given location over sea level at a given moment.

 ## Attributes